beakbahama/log/docs/time-is-freedom.md

-## Step Two: Funding the GI Core Fund and Beyond
+## Step Two: Funding the Core Fund and Beyond
 The GI framework is designed to mobilize significant resources by engaging approximately 10% of the global population, targeting one billion people to contribute a base membership fee of $25,000 each.
 This strategy would create a fund totaling $25 trillion.
 Annually, the institution plans to use 4% of this total fund—amounting to $1 trillion—to finance its operations and initiatives from 2025 through at least 2050.
 This substantial budget will be primarily allocated to acquiring land and resources, essential for building a self-sufficient infrastructure and laying the groundwork for a globally integrated community.

 - **Member-Controlled Financial Contributions**: Upon joining, each member's contribution is deposited into a personal account, akin to a savings account, where control over these funds remains legally with the member.
 This ensures that all spending decisions require member approval, embodying a democratic and transparent process where your money is your vote, and each dollar remains under your legal control indefinitely.